jaredwray/cacheable/README.md

 ## Contribute

-If you would like to contribute to the project, please fork it and send us a pull request.
-Please add tests for any new features or bug fixes.
+If you would like to contribute to the project, please read how to contribute here [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

-node-cache-manager is licensed under the [MIT license](./LICENSE).
+cache-manager is licensed under the [MIT license](./LICENSE).